francescomaiomascio/francescomaiomascio/README.md

 ## How I work

-I work on systems that already exist.
-Systems that run continuously, evolve under load, and fail in ways no design document anticipates.
+I work on systems that already exist — systems that run continuously, evolve under load, and fail outside the assumptions of design documents.

 Most architectural failures today are not caused by missing features, but by **unclear responsibility**: implicit decisions, opaque transitions, and no reliable way to explain *why* something happened.

 My approach starts by making those boundaries explicit.

 I design systems **from observable behavior backward**.
-What the system does comes first;
+What the system does comes first.
-what it is *allowed* to do is defined next.
+What it is *allowed* to do is defined next.
 Everything else is implementation detail.

 I favor execution paths that are **boring, inspectable, and reconstructible**.